Evusma/Databricks_DE_associate/questions_databricks_DE_associate.md

 -------------------------------------------------------------------------------------------------------------------------
 ## **Question**
-Which of the following benefits does Delta Live Tables provide for ELT pipelines over standard data pipelines that utilize Spark and Delta Lake on Databricks?
+Which of the following benefits does lakeflow declarative pipeline provide for ELT pipelines over standard data pipelines that utilize Spark and Delta Lake on Databricks?

 *Answer*

 ### The ability to declare and maintain data table dependencies

-**Explanation:** Delta Live Tables (DLT) provides a declarative framework for building ELT pipelines in Databricks.
+**Explanation:** a lakeflow declarative pipeline provides a declarative framework for building ELT pipelines in Databricks.
 One of its key advantages over standard Spark + Delta Lake pipelines is the ability to define table dependencies explicitly using Python or SQL.
 This allows Databricks to:
 - Automatically track lineage
 - Optimize execution order
 - Handle incremental updates